Mikejo5000/vsts-docs-pr/docs/user-guide/devops-labs/vsts/packagemanagement/readme.md

 <a href="https://www.visualstudio.com/en-us/docs/package/overview/">Package Management</a> is an extension that makes it easy to discover, install, and publish packages.

-It's deeply integrated with other Team Services hubs like Build so that package management can become a seamless part of your existing workflows.
+It's integrated with other Team Services hubs like Build so that Package Management can become a seamless part of your existing workflows.

 Your product is successful, your organization is growing, and it’s time to scale up your codebase to match.
 As you scale out past 2-3 teams working in a single codebase on a single product, you may find yourself asking questions like: